If you only have 2 days in Kyoto, Japan, go see these 7 temples and shrines.

 Kyoto, the ancient capital of Japan, is known for its long history, rich culture and deep roots in religion and spirituality.
 It’s no wonder that of the thousands of Shinto shrines and Buddhist temples in Kyoto, a good portion are famous tourist attractions and UNESCO World Heritage Sites.

-Not only are these shrines and temples architecturally gorgeous and picturesque, their significance in history, religion, and in the hearts of the Japanese people cannot be overlooked.
+Not only are these shrines and temples architecturally gorgeous and picturesque, but their significance in history, religion, and in the hearts of the Japanese people cannot be overlooked.
 Before visiting, be sure to brush up on your etiquette with this comprehensive guide!

 7 Must-See Temples and Shrines When Visiting Kyoto